SovaNetwork/network-enclave/README.md

 # Corsa Enclave

-Corsa enclave is a service that host the network master key and has various methods available for use the master key like deriving child keys and signing transactions.
+Corsa enclave is a service that hosts the network master key and has various methods available for use, like deriving child keys and signing transactions.

 ## Getting Started